 I hope you are doing an inversion a day, Katy.

-Wait, ME?
-The name implies that the babies have to do the work, man.
-You want me to get up and move around?
-Can’t I just eat a ton of sugar to get the baby to perk up and stop being so lazy?
+I have to do an inversion?
+I thought the babies had to do the work.
 And can you specify what you mean by inversion?
 I’m not stoked on headstands at this point.

 This inversion (click here for all the info) gives the utero-sacral ligament behind the uterus a little stretch and then, when you swing up again, the release of that ligament helps resolve any possible torsion (causing back pain, a breech or posterior presentation, or a tipped uterus before pregnancy).
 Gentle stretches, certain "restorative rest" positions (but NO pressure/deep massage on the psoas!) and long walks all help the psoas to lengthen.
 Gravity works 24/7, so good posture in the mama promotes good posture in le bebe.
 But for many women, maternal positioning isn't enough to promote optimal fetal positioning.
 Many of us need to do more to overcome weak muscles which make the pelvis unstable or imbalances that create twists in the musculature that can make one leg shorter or the cervix tipped, or the round ligaments tight causing premature contractions or breech presentation.
 I have a list of daily activities to increase pelvic alignment and balance and flexibility in the muscle and fascia.
 In other words, we can't slouch or sit pinned to a chair or car for 30 years and expect our pelvis to be happy to suddenly open up.
 We gotta move!